kpal002/WiDS---Datathon-2023/README.md

 - The dataset has a total of 245 features.
 - **Target:** The arithmetic mean of the max and min observed temperature over the next 14 days for each location and start date, computed as ```(measured max temperature + measured mini temperature) / 2```
+- The training dataset contains two years of data starting from September 1, 2014 to August 31, 2016 (731 days as 2016 is a leap year).
+The data is collected from a total of 514 different locations across the U.S. So the total number of samples available is 731 * 514 = 375734.
+- The test dataset consists of the last two months November and December 2022 for the same locations.
+So the total number of samples available in the test dataset is 61 * 514 = 31354.